gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/03-basics.md

 title: Basics
 permalink: /markdown-for-github-pages/basics/
 date: 2025-03-23
-last_modified_date: 2025-04-01
+last_modified_date: 2025-04-05
 order: 3
 ---

-Basic Markdown syntax adds simple formatting to a document.
+Basic Markdown syntax adds structure, clarity, and emphasis to a document.
 The basics include:

 * Headings and subheadings.
 * Text decorations, like boldface, italic, and monospaced fonts.
 * Ordered and unordered lists.
 * Hyperlinks.

-These Markdown features give documents structure, clarity, and emphasis.

 This page describes how to add each of these basic Markdown syntax elements.

 ## Headings

+Headings and subheadings add structure and organization to your document.

 Use hashes (`#`) to create headings and subheadings.